uber/cadence/proposals/1533-host-specific-tasklist.md

 ## Proposal

-The scope of the proposal contains only cadence client.
+The scope of the proposal contains only Cadence client.
 Cadence server doesn’t need to be changed at all.
 The basic idea here is that we should write special workflow code for users to perform activity scheduling and worker monitoring, and expose simple APIs to users.
 Now that users don’t need to care about those implementation details, they can focus on their own business logic.

 The proposal includes both API changes and implementations.
 It aims at solving three problems: